hqwgithub/XamarinWebApi/README.md

 This plugin is to ease developer to access web api in xamarin.
 You can send request, receive response and extract cookies from web api.

-Note: All of your projects under a solution must be using Xamarin Forms 3.3.0.912540 or later All projects must be using the same version of Xamarin Forms if not, there will be token error
+Note: All of your projects under a solution must be using Xamarin Forms 3.3.0.912540 or later.
+All projects must be using the same version of Xamarin Forms if not, there will be token error

 After installing the plugin into your project from nuget: https://www.nuget.org/packages/Plugin.XamarinWebApi/1.0.0#